mp-balaji/nutrition_analysis_rest_api/README.md

 ### Exploring Components in Nutritional Analysis App

 **Nutritional Analysis**
 The Nutritional Analysis App is a web-based application that allows users to sign up, log in, and analyze their food intake to get information on macro-nutrients and total calories burnt.
 The application follows a client-server architecture with the front-end serving as a user interface and the back-end providing a RESTful service interface for CRUD operations related to user authentication and food entry.
-The back-end is deployed on Google Cloud using Kubernetes for scalable performance, and Do.
+The back-end is deployed on Google Cloud using Kubernetes for scalable performance.

 **User Authentication**